02 Feb BLOG: Stigma Surrounding Mental Health

 - Start the conversation

 We must continue to involve ourselves in the conversation surrounding mental health online.
 A small conversation about mental health has the power to make a big difference.
-Time to Talk Day 2021 takes place on Thursday 3rd-Friday 4th February this year in the form of a virtual festival – a great opportunity to get the nation talking about mental health.
-There are also lots of other campaigns you can get involved with later in the year, including: Samaritans’ ‘Talk to Us’ campaign, ‘Mental Health Awareness Week’ hosted by the Mental Health Foundation, Be Free campaign, and many more.
+There are lots of campaigns you can get involved with later in the year, including: Samaritans’ ‘Talk to Us’ campaign, ‘Mental Health Awareness Week’ hosted by the Mental Health Foundation, Be Free campaign, and many more.
 At times like this, open conversations about mental health are now more important than ever.

 - Mental Health First Aid